danielbushman/danielbushman.github.io/_posts/2015-7-03-reactive-programming.md

 > At the core of Reactive Programming is the combination of using observables with iterators to lazily process any length collection, of any type, asynchronously.

-Did you get that?
-Enough theory, time for actual examples!

 > ![back to the future is real](/assets/images/backtofuturereal_o_158148.jpg)

-## Maintainable

-## Bounded context

-## Talent acquisition and retention.

-# Reactive *systems*

-## Separation of concerns

-## Unidirectional data flow vs two-way binding

-## Directed graphs

-Are easy to cleanly compose.

 ## Microservices

 Compactness in the flesh.
 I think it's easier to think of *compactness* as the *bounded context* of the smallest reasonable problem domain.

-> It's still true.
-Everything and nothing is always new in Computer Science.
+> Everything and nothing is always new in Computer Science.

 Microservices are yet another thing that's new, but not really.
 Just like Reactive, the concept is interesting only within the context of why it's trending again.
 It's interesting because of the things which are trending along with it.